calherries/site/posts/2022-01-28-objects-as-closures.md

     method   method-argument
 ```

 There's no built-in `class` symbol in Clojure that can create objects for us.
 But that doesn't mean it doesn't support OOP!
-You can think of Python's `class` symbol as syntactic sugar.
-Semantically, it creates a function.
-Python classes can do more than just define objects, like enable inheritance and subtyping.
-But the basics
+At the level of the object abstraction, the Python class and the Clojure function achieve the same goal.
+Python classes can do more than just define objects, like enable inheritance.
+Inheritance is an added feature to objects, and wasn't included in Alan Kay's original vision for OOP.